Meelaiser/painting-company/README.md

 # Painting company

-## This is a program to get price for painting
+This is a program to get price for painting.

 ## Output:
 Welcome to Saqib's painting company!